Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions

 \subsection{(2+1)-dimensional QKPZ}

-We integrate numerically Eq. (\ref{eq2}) in (2+1)-dimensions using the finite-difference (FD) method \cite{amar1990numerical,Z1993Dynamics,2006Depinning,ramasco2001interface}.
+We numerically integrate Eq. (\ref{eq2}) in (2+1)-dimensions using the FD numerical scheme \cite{amar1990numerical,Z1993Dynamics,2006Depinning,ramasco2001interface}.
 The height $h(x,y,t)$ is updated by the evolving discretized scheme,

-In the following simulations, we set $\nu=1$, $\Delta t=0.01$. $\tilde{h}$ is the integer part of height, and $\eta(x,y,\tilde{h})$ is uniformly distributed in [-6 , 6].
-The simulating processes based on time evolution of Eq. (\ref{eq10}) begin from $h(x,y,0)=0$ with periodic boundary condition.
+In the subsequent simulations, we set $\nu=1$, $\Delta t=0.01$. $\tilde{h}$ represents the integer part of height.
+Without loss of generality, $\eta(x,y,\tilde{h})$ can be set to be uniformly distributed in [-4, 4] \cite{song2007discrete}.
+The simulation based on time evolution of Eq. (\ref{eq10}) begin from $h(x,y,0)=0$ with periodic boundary condition.